Some landlords do require a managing agent. Maybe if they’re strapped for time, or if they live a long way from their rental property.

 Rent Now is our professional grade tenancy creation service – everything you need in one streamlined and transparent process.
 Find Out More

-What do they actually provide?
+What does a managing agent actually provide?

 What’s the catch?

 A rental property is, after all, an investment product.
 A landlord is providing a home for those that need it, but they’re also trying to make a profit.
-So can turning over up to 20% of your rental income to a managing agent be worth it?
+So can handing over up to 20% of your rental income to a managing agent be worth it?